Ever wondered how long is a life sentence?

-A life sentence is one of the forms of capital punishment in the United States.
+A life sentence is one of the many forms of capital punishment in the United States.
 It means the person is going to stay in prison for the rest of his life.
-Normally the term of a life sentence is 15 years, but it depends on a lot of factors.
+But is that really the case?

 What Happens When The Accused Receives Multiple Life Sentences?